asacamano/K2/java/core/README.md

 * monitor: This package includes the default NoOpMonitor.
 Monitoring plugins should put their code in this package.
 * operations: This package provides the default K2 operations and their implementations.
-Plugin authros and extend OperationFactory and provide their own operations, although this is strongly discouraged unless your operations get reviewed by competent cryptographers.
+Plugin authors and extend OperationFactory and provide their own operations, although this is strongly discouraged unless your operations get reviewed by competent cryptographers.
 Many attacks on protected data actually attack the operation, and not the primitives involved.
-* primiteves: This packages provides the default K2 primitives.
+* primitives: This packages provides the default K2 primitives.
 Implementations are provided by plugins - for instance k2-jce provides primitives that use the JCE library.
 Someone could write a K2-bouncycastle plugin to use bouncycastle instead.
 Be very careful about creating your own implementations of cryptographic primitives - this is notoriously tricky programming, easy to get